Agis IV: Family background and accession

 Agis was the son of Eudamidas II (r. c.275–c.245) and grandson of Archidamus IV (r. c.300–c.275), who belonged to the Eurypontid dynasty, one of the two royal families of Sparta (the other being the Agiads).
-The reign of Agis marks a re-emergence of the Eurypontids, who had disappeared from the records since the defeat of Archidamus IV against Demetrios Polyorketes in 294.
+The reign of Agis marks a re-emergence of the Eurypontids, who had disappeared from the records since the defeat of Archidamus IV against Demetrios Poliorketes in 294.
 His father is indeed the most obscure of all the Spartan kings, perhaps due to a mental or physical disability.
 Eudamidas II's dates of reign are therefore very conjectural.
 The traditional year of his death is c.245, but he may have died earlier (up to 263), in which case a regent was appointed during Agis' minority, as he was born c.265.
 The most likely candidate is his uncle Agesilaus, who played an important role during Agis' reign.

 Agis' mother was Agesistrata, daughter of Archidamia (also mother of Agesilaus) who played an important role during the siege of Sparta by Pyrrhus in 272.
 Plutarch tells that they were the richest people in Sparta.
 Agis also had a younger brother named Archidamus.